dyson1602/sorting-visualizer/README.md

 Once a selection has been made a `Sort!` button will appear next to the `Generate New Array` button.
 Upon clicking it the algorithm will begin to go to work.
-During this time all other options are muted except for the ***style toggle***, the Algorithm Info link, and the <a href="https://mkoenke.github.io/pathfinding-visualizer/">Pathfinding Algorithm</a> link.
+During this time all other options are muted except for the ***style toggle***, the Algorithm Info link, and the <a href="https://mkoenke.github.io/pathfinding-visualizer/">Pathfinding Algorithm Visualizer</a> link.
 <br/>

 ### Example Algorithms